Lakshmana rekha

 Lakshmana Rekha (लक्ष्मण रेखा), in some later versions of the Hindu epic Ramayana, is a line in the soil drawn by Lakshmana.
-This line is drawn around the dwelling in the forest that he shared with his elder brother, Rama, and Rama's wife, Sita.
+This line is drawn around the cottage and dwelling in the forest that he shared with his elder brother, Rama, and Rama's wife, Sita.
 The line is meant to protect Sita, while he was away searching for Rama.
 This line is not featured in the original epic by Valmiki.